10 Top-Rated Beaches in Key West, FL

 Plan your sun-sand-and-sea vacation in Florida's most Caribbean-like setting with our list of the best beaches in Key West.

-Smathers Beach is not only Key West's most popular beach, it's one of the biggest, too.
-It earns its place at the top of our list of Key West beaches for its excellent swimming conditions, two miles of pristine sandy shores, and its substantial list of fun things to do.
+Smathers Beach is not only Key West's most popular beach, but it's also one of the biggest, too.
+It earns its place at the top of our list of Key West beaches for its excellent swimming conditions, two miles of pristine sandy shores, and its substantial list of things to do.

 Address: 2601 S Roosevelt Blvd, Key West, Florida